RISK-Team-Best/RISK/README.md

 ### Known Issue:
 1. Only one extreme condition issue exists during attack stage:
 If the player has no available territory to attack (All of the player's territories' troops are 1), should directly pass to fortify (not sure).
-Currently, we allow player to click skip to get rid of the attack stage and move into Fortify stage.
-2.Load Game and Save Game Button did not be developed because they are the features for future.
+Currently, we allow player to click skip to get rid of the attack stage and move into Fortify stage.<br>                                                                                                       2.Load Game and Save Game Button did not be developed because they are the features for future.<br>
-3.Allow all players be the AI players and in this case, the game has no option to exit.
+3.Allow all players be the AI players and in this case, the game has no option to exit.<br>

 ### Changes:
 1.We've refactor the code in Controller to avoid smelly